datajerk/ctf-write-ups/nahamconctf2021/some-really-ordinary-program/README.md

 0xffffffffff600000 0xffffffffff601000 0x0000000000000000 r-x [vsyscall]
 ```

-Before getting into the _srop_ details, let look at the memory map.
+Before getting into the _srop_ details, lets look at the memory map.
 Other than the stack, there is a 4K page of memory that is also `RWX` at `0x402000`.
 This is something we both have and _know_.

 The attack is pretty simple, use `read` to _read_ in `0xf` bytes, so that `rax` is `0xf` (rt_sigreturn syscall).
 Then call `syscall` followed by our sigreturn frame.